Byzantine Fault-Tolerant Min-Max Optimization: A Byzantine fault-tolerant algorithm and its performance bounds

-Let us restate our problem setting.
-There are $n$ cost functions $Q_i(x)$'s, where up to $f$ may be replaced by faulty functions by an adversary.
-We assume that $n\geq2f+1$.
-We assume that a minimum exists for each non-faulty function $Q_i(x)$.
+Recall that there are $n$ cost functions $Q_i(x)$'s, where up to $f$ functions may be replaced by faulty functions by an adversary.
+It can be shown that if the algorithm do not have any prior knowledge on whether a cost function is faulty or not, the number of agents $n\geq 2f+1$. \comment{Nitin's comment: need to offer some proof of this - what does "not feasible" mean?\\TODO: The original sentence is removed.
+It was about $n\geq 2f+1$.
+Discussion of this will be added later, together with the necessity of redundancy.} We assume that a minimum exists for each non-faulty function $Q_i(x)$.
 Let $\H$ denote the set of indices of the non-faulty functions.
-Since $n\geq 2f+1$, $|\H|\geq f+1$.
-Our goal is to solve the following min-max problem
+Our goal is to solve the problem

+In the presence of faulty functions, in general, the above problem cannot be solved exactly (note that which functions are faulty is not known a priori).
+We will present bounds on how well we can approximate the ideal solution of the above problem using the algorithm presented below.

-We consider a fault-tolerant algorithm that outputs the minimum of the following function:
+\textbf{Byzantine Fault-tolerant algorithm.} The algorithm outputs the minimum of the following function: